 Quitting Alcohol Use Can Reduce Cancer Risk

-Your risk for alcohol-related cancers will decrease over time if you stop drinking.
-Quitting improves your health.
+Your risk for cancer related to alcohol use will decrease over time if you stop drinking.
+Quitting can help your health.

 The risk varies for each type of cancer.
-It depends on how much you drink and if you are also using tobacco.
+It is based on how much you drink and if you are also using tobacco.
 Heavy drinkers can have as much as 10-15 times higher risk of these cancers than those who do not drink.
-Risk begins to increase after just 1 drink a day for women or 2 for men.
-A drink is defined as:
+Risk increases after just 1 drink a day for women or 2 for men.
+One drink means:

 - 12 ounces of regular beer,